 1. Is it safe for couriers to still be working?

 The short answer is yes.
 The courier companies are ensuring basic hygiene and cleaning protocols are being strictly implemented.
-This means that the delivery person not only has to wash and sanitise his hands regularly, he also has to wear gloves and a mask while out for delivery, minimising the risk of contamination, both to himself and to the people receiving the couriers.
+This means that the delivery person not only has to wash and sanitize his hands regularly, he also has to wear gloves and a mask while out for delivery, minimizing the risk of contamination, both to himself and to the people receiving the couriers.

 2. Can virus be transmitted via my package?